signalwire/signalwire-dotnet/README.md

 Runtime Notes:

+Use nuget to add the reference to ```signalwire-dotnet``` project, found here: https://www.nuget.org/packages/SignalWire-DotNet/

-After calling ```TwilioClient.Init``` with your projectid and token for the username and password you must also call the following:
+Calling ```TwilioClient.Init``` with your projectid and token for the username and password and then call:

 ```TwilioClient.SetDomain("<yourdomain>");```